primitivefinance/DFMM/DFMMBook/src/pools.md

 # Pools
-The pool module contains a trait `PoolType` that is generic over dfmm strategies.
+The pool module contains a trait `PoolType` that is generic over DFMM strategies.
-The `PoolType` trait in the `pool` module is a central abstraction designed for different DFMM strategies.
+The `PoolType` trait in the `pool` module is a central abstraction designed for various DFMM strategies.
-It defines the necessary operations and types required to interact with various pool strategies.
+It defines the necessary operations and types required to interact with different pool strategies.
 Here's a brief overview of its capabilities and structure:

 - **Generic Types**: